 The programme team have identified a member of the team who will coordinate and disseminate information to staff and students.
 Where appropriate teaching and clinical staff will be made aware of disabilities and offered advice on ways that the team may adapt learning, teaching assessment methods to meet the needs of the individual.
-For those students who have more specialised learning needs a referral on to Student Services will be encouraged.
+For those students who have more specialised learning needs a referral on to the Student Services Department will be encouraged.